thenumbernine/lua-lua/README.md

 - `LuaFixed = require 'lua.langfix'`
 - `lua = LuaFixed()`

-... and now you can run langfix operators in your Lua state.
+... and now you can use langfix operators in your Lua state's code.